2 Kings 5:20

 Berean Standard Bible

-Gehazi, the servant of Elisha the man of God, said, “Look, my master has spared this Aramean, Naaman, while not accepting what he brought.
+Gehazi, the servant of Elisha the man of God, said, “Look, my master has spared this Aramean, Naaman, by not accepting what he brought.
 As surely as the LORD lives, I will run after him and get something from him.”

 King James Bible